fiorettaa/Data-Machine-Learning/callbacks.md

-# Callbacks and asynchronous programming in JavaScript
+# IS71074B/A: DMLAP - Callbacks and Asynchronous Programming in JavaScript

 In the ML5js examples we will see, you will encounter Javascript (JS) functions that are are &ldquo;automatically&rdquo; called when some process (such as training) is finished.
 This is very common in scripting languages and we might encounter it later as well, when we will look into Python.